 These 320 characters are split into six books, which are as thin as pamphlets.
 Comparing to the Chinese Reader series by John DeFrancis, they are much easier for students to manage and to move on.

 The first book of the series, Chinese Reading and Writing 1, teaches 70 Chinese characters.
 And the following five books, Chinese Reading and Writing 2, 3, 4, 5 and 6, each teaches 50 Chinese characters.

 On completing the Chinese Reading and Writing series, students will have achieved a sizeable mass of Chinese characters which account for more than 50-60% of occurring frequency.

 After this initial 320 characters, students go to Mandarin Express Pre-Intermediate books to carry on their study, expanding their vocabulary rapidly.

 The most important features of DeFrancis’ books have remained in the Chinese Reading and Writing series as well.
 That is that learning Chinese reading and writing goes beyond learning a list of characters.
 The real focus is on learning combinations and on reading Chinese texts.

-Therefore, each Chinese Reading and Writing book uses a structure very simple and powerful.
+Therefore, each Chinese Reading and Writing book uses a structure very simple and powerful (Read more here: The learning path of the Chinese Reading and Writing series).
 Each lesson presents around 10 characters, followed by words, sentences, conversations, and stories.